 The average cost of days off in the public sector amounts to an average of £835 a year.
 But the bad news is that in 2016 the private sector fall in this cost, to £522 represents a rise in ‘presenteeism’ where employees feel obliged to work through illness and other conditions.
 (More on this later.)

-But as you know, these figures don’t tell the whole story about less tangible, ‘invisible’ costs such as extra workload stress on those covering for missing colleagues or even extra recruiting costs and temping expenses.
+But as you know, these figures don’t tell the whole story.
+There are less tangible, ‘invisible’ costs such as extra workload stress on those covering for missing colleagues or even extra recruiting costs and temping expenses.

-Also telling is the impact of ‘secret carers’ where workers are obliged to take time off to deal with caring responsibilities for family members with extra needs or at the extremes of the age spectrum amongst their immediate family and relatives.
+Also telling is the impact of ‘secret carers’.
+Some workers are obliged to take time off to deal with caring responsibilities for family members with extra needs.

-If employees are regularly calling in sick it can delay projects and mean there is no consistency within teams, leading to low productivity levels.
+If employees are regularly calling in sick it can delay projects.
+Within teams, there is no consistency, leading to low productivity levels.
 Even those who rarely have sick days can suffer from low motivation and lower productivity if their colleagues are regularly absent.

 First of all, it’s vital to make sure there is senior management buy-in to the issues of absence management.
 There are many realities to deal with and company culture should reflect this.
-For example, fostering a non-judgmental environment of openness, where it’s OK to say if they’re struggling with workload or about mental health or stress or outside caring responsibilities.
+For example, fostering a non-judgmental environment of openness.
+For example, it should be OK to share if you are struggling with workload, mental health or stress.

-Good workers are valuable so retaining staff and lessening the impact their jobs have on their wider, personal lives is crucial.
-Trends indicate that couples are having children later and later in their lives, so there will be inevitable ‘sandwiching’ of responsibilities between their offspring and elderly relatives.
+Good workers are valuable.
+Retaining staff and lessening the impact their jobs have on their wider, personal lives is crucial.
+Trends indicate that couples are having children later in their lives.
+Thus, there will be an inevitable ‘sandwiching’ of responsibilities between their offspring and elderly relatives.

 The facts are that a ‘four generation’ workforce is inevitable and a supportive management team will see fewer problems hidden behind recurrent stomach bugs and colds.

 There are complicated issues to work through.
-Check regulation around flexible working arrangements as there are both obligations and scope for facilitating flexible working to accommodate your team’s needs to juggle their wider responsibilities in life, such as caring for family members or dealing with last-minute situations or emergencies.
+Check regulations around flexible working arrangements.
+There are both obligations and scope for facilitating flexible working to accommodate your team’s needs.
+Allow them to juggle their wider responsibilities in life, such as caring for family members or dealing with emergencies.

-Be sure that whatever you decide in line with legislation and your specific operational needs is clearly explained and visible, so that employees are aware of exactly what they are entitled to and how they can access the support that’s made available to them.
+Be sure that whatever you decide is in line with legislation.
+Your specific operational needs should be clearly explained and visible.
+Employees should be aware of exactly what they are entitled to and how they can access the support that’s made available to them.

-Who is responsible for recording the details of the absence.
-Who records and reports statistics?
-Who enforces the absence management policy?
-Who sets the absence targets?
-Who will flag flaws in the system?
+Who is responsible for recording the details of the absence, records and reports statistics?
+Is anyone responsible to enforces the absence management policy?
+Are there absence targets?
+Is someone flagging flaws in the system?
 Who provides training to line managers?

-Be clear on the distinction between HR and departmental function on this subject and train managers so that communication is consistent and clear across departments and that these managers are informed on how to handle absenteeism issues.
+Be clear on the distinction between HR and departmental function on this subject.
+Train managers so that communication is consistent and clear across departments.
+Managers should be informed on how to handle absenteeism issues.

-These are not there to pressure staff, but to encourage healthy work-life balance, prevent presenteeism – and its knock-on effects to the later absence (see below) – and to keep absence management top-of-mind in the workforce.
+These are not there to pressure staff but to encourage a healthy work-life balance.
+Targets will help to prevent presenteeism and keep absence management top-of-mind in the workforce.

-Ensure these targets are kept realistic and that improvements should be recognised appropriately and that ‘trigger points’ are set to set in motion to deal with deviation from ‘acceptable’ levels and to cope with the effects of undue absences.
+Ensure these targets are kept realistic and improvements are being recognised.
+As well, a plan should be set in motion to deal with deviation from ‘acceptable’ levels and cope with the effects of undue absences.

 Keep on top of issues to avoid investigating aged claims.
 It’s vital to make sure that staff understand the impact of BOTH absenteeism AND presenteeism.
 Get the info out fast and regularly to the manager too so that it can be acted upon.

-Aim to record numbers of days missed, and numbers of days missed per employee, absences per team/department etc. HR absence management is easier with software to manage staff sickness, which gives a solution to identify patterns of absenteeism such as after public holidays, leave, particular days of the week and perhaps identify patterns or trends helpful to planners and decision-makers on how to deal with shortages from the seasonal effects of illness etc.
+Aim to record the number of days missed.
+HR absence management is easier with software to manage staff sickness.
+The software will enable you to identify patterns of absenteeism such as after public holidays and leave and particular days of the week.
+Perhaps identifying these trends will be helpful to plan how to deal with shortages.

-Accurate absence management policy reporting gives a clear, factual picture of absence in your organisation (don’t leave this to subjectivity) and be useful for making strategic decisions using this data.
+Accurate absence management policy reporting gives a clear, factual picture of absence in your organisation.
+It is useful for making strategic decisions using this data.

 Of course, you may require sick notes but pay attention closely to Doctor’s order for returning to work.
-These statements of fitness for work may be issued by medical professionals after longer periods off and/or relating to lengthier convalescence periods and may include recommendations for their recovery.
+These statements of fitness for work may be issued by medical professionals after longer periods off.
+They may include recommendations for their recovery.
 Pay close attention to these and any recommendations that can aid faster recuperation.

-Investigate with care and empathy to become of and handle any contributing factors sensitively.
-The vast majority of absence is genuine, so the style of return-to-work interviews should be supportive and to assist employees, not acting with suspicion or hostility.
+Investigate with care and empathy to become off and handle any contributing factors sensitively.
+The vast majority of absence is genuine.
+The style of return-to-work interviews should be supportive and assist employees, not acting with suspicion or hostility.

 Ensure any subsequent equipment or access is provided in line with workplace regulations for employees returning with extra requirements.
 (E.g., in the U.K. there is the Disability Discrimination Act 1995 to consider.)

-In cases of long-term absence (4 weeks+) be sure to keep in regular contact with your employees to check in on their wellbeing, where appropriate it can be a good idea to meet with them to get a clear understanding of what and how long their recovery will take and entail and why support might be best suited to their situation.
+In cases of long-term absence (4 weeks+) be sure to keep in regular contact with your employees to check in on their well-being.
+If appropriate, it can be a good idea to meet with them to get a clear understanding of what and how long their recovery will take.
+As well as let them know why support might be best suited to their situation.

-Develop other initiatives in your absence management policy program to encourage general good attendance in line with modern work-life balance and wellbeing programs, flexible working condition rights and other enhanced working conditions.
+Develop other initiatives in your absence management policy program.
+Encourage general good attendance in line with modern work-life balance and well-being programs, flexible working conditions rights and other enhanced working conditions.

 Could you offer benefits such as health screening, healthy eating options in canteens, or subsidised recreation/gyms?
-If you’re a smaller operation this doesn’t have to be expensive, with group lunchtime walking schemes or provision of secure bike parking to encourage cycling to work and so on.
+If you’re a smaller operation this doesn’t have to be expensive.
+You can attain this through group lunchtime walking schemes or the provision of secure bike parking to encourage cycling to work and so on.

-In addition, EAPs (Employee Assistance Programs) can aim to help reduce absence by offering support to employees to help them cope with issues in either their work or personal lives with services such as counselling for stress management, depression, financial worries or colleagues relationships.
+In addition, EAPs (Employee Assistance Programs) can aim to help reduce absence by offering support to employees.
+These programs’ goal is to help employees cope with issues in either their work or personal lives.
+Services such as counselling for stress management, depression, financial worries or colleague relationships can be found.

 And remember, achieving 100 per cent attendance is not necessarily desirable if this results in people being at work when they shouldn’t be, often mostly due to job insecurity worries.
 They may end up spreading their condition to others or exacerbating the problem so that it leads to a longer period of absence.

-According to the CIPD 2016 survey above, stress and mental health dominate the most common causes for long-term absence.
-Think of mental wellbeing in line with physical comfort.
+According to the CIPD 2016 survey above, stress and mental health dominate the most common causes of long-term absence.
+Think of mental well-being in line with physical comfort.
 For example, unsuitable chairs would contribute to back pain and absence.

 Similarly, unrealistic work overload or undue pressure would also result in employee disengagement, unhappiness, absence or loss in addition to extra obligations and subsequent stress on colleagues plus the time lost and costs of recruiting replacements.